bdunnette/tryton-admin-manual/basic_config.rst

     * Menu action: The menu viewed by the user.

-Check the Active box if you want this user to be active.
-You can block the access of an user by unchecking this box.
+Check the :guilabel:`Active` box if you want this user to be active.
+You can block a user from accessing the server by unchecking this box.

 Access Permissions Tab
 """"""""""""""""""""""

-Under Groups click on the :guilabel:`Add` button and select the groups to which the user will belong.
+Under Groups click on the :guilabel:`Add` button and select the :term:`groups` to which the user will belong.
 Select existing groups or create a new one.

 Under Rules click on the :guilabel:`Add` button to add a :term:`rule`.
 With a rule you can manage in detail what kind of access a user has on the different modules/fields.

-Click on the New button and you get the Record rules screen.
+Click on the :guilabel:`New` button and you get the Record rules screen.

     * Model: The :term:`model` description.
     * Global: Check this box so the rule becomes global and every user must follow this rule.